 Kyle Okposo Contract Information:

-Signed a five-year contract with the Islanders in May of 2011.
+Signed a seven-year, $42 million contract with the Sabres in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Kyle Okposo – simply subscribe now.

 |2017-18 Proj||29||NHL||BUF||72||Subscribe now to see our 2017-18 projections for Kyle Okposo|

 Age is determined on October 1st of each season.No Yes

 Kyle Okposo: Past News Updates ( ▲ View most recent update )

 After leaving the Islanders for a seven-year deal with Buffalo, Okposo is likely to land a coveted top-line role alongside Ryan OíReilly and Evander Kaneís line, assuming Jack Eichel and Sam Reinhart remain paired together.
 He brings a lot of size and physicality to the table, but also offers some veteran leadership and experience for the teamís young stars, having helped John Tavares reach new heights in New York.
 Okposo scored 22 goals and 64 points while averaging 18 minutes per game on Long Island, and he's expected to match or exceed those totals with the Sabres, with an eye on his first career 30-goal season and his third 60-point campaign in four years.